There is one question that you should never, under any circumstances, ever ask a woman.

 Trying to put that behind me, I took a couple deep breaths and moved forward.
 While pouring myself a much-needed cup of joe, a woman I had never met rushed over to me and jubilantly asked it.
 The question.

-The one question it is never okay to ask.
+What you should never ask a woman.
 Not when you know the person, and most definitely when you do not.
 This exuberant stranger, without saying hello or even introducing herself exclaimed (so even those around could hear)…

 Are you pregnant?